Artim Šakiri: International career

-Šakiri made his debut for Macedonia in a May 1996 friendly match against Bulgaria, coming on as a second half substitute for Sašo Miloševski, and has been capped 73 times, scoring 15 goals.
+Šakiri made his debut for Macedonia in a May 1996 friendly match against Bulgaria, coming on as a second-half substitute for Sašo Miloševski, and has been capped 73 times, scoring 15 goals.
 He has been captain of the team for many of those years.
-In 2002, during UEFA Euro 2004 qualifying, he scored a goal directly from a corner kick against England.
+In October 2002, during UEFA Euro 2004 qualifying, he scored a goal directly from a corner kick against England.

 His final international was a November 2006 European Championship qualification match against Russia.

 International goals

 Coaching career

 He was hired as a manager of Swiss Challenge League club FC Schaffhausen on 1 September 2021.
 He was not able to obtain the Swiss work permit in a prompt manner, and on 17 September the club hired a different manager.